 The following travel awards require applications that are reviewed by the Daniels Faculty Awards Committee.

 Applicants must be in good academic standing.
 All these travel awards are in-course awards, and are not graduating awards.
-Recipients must be registered in their Daniels degree program in the 2020-21 academic year.
+Recipients must be registered in/returning to their Daniels degree program in the following academic year.

 The following travel awards are by application through the Daniels Graduate Travel Grant program.